 For Penny-Pinchers: 3-Night Bahamas Cruise

 After spending thousands on a wedding, it's not uncommon for couples to have very little left over for a honeymoon.
-That's where these affordable 3-night Bahamas cruises come in — for the $300-$400 dollar per person range, you can head to one or more islands in the Bahamas and get your fill of powder-white sand and aquamarine water.
+That's where an affordable 3-night Bahamas cruise comes in — for the $300-$400 dollar per person range, you can head to one or more islands in the Bahamas and get your fill of powder-white sand and aquamarine water.

 Carnival, known for its budget sailings, also offers a quickie 2-night cruise from Miami to Nassau with a starting rate of just $199 per person.
 You'll depart on Friday, get a taste of island life on Saturday, and disembark on Sunday.